 Attending a professionally run puppy school is critical to having a well behaved dog joining your family.
 Learn why it is important to attend a puppy school early on, that emphasises socialisation more than obedience.
 Trust your puppy to a full time behaviour specialist, not a dog walker or vet nurse that only does behaviour on the side.

-Mark offers private, personal dog training sessions to help with most behaviour issues.
+Mark offers private, personal dog training sessions to help with most behaviour issues, based in Sydney’s Eastern Suburbs and Inner West.
 Get personal, customised training in your home.
 Mark will asses the situation, and explain what is going on in a clear and detailed manner.
 He will then show you what you can do differently to change your dog’s behaviour.

 Mark Ehrman of Canine Counselling is the first Victoria Stilwell Positively Dog Trainer (VSPDT) in Australia, and a faculty advisor and mentor for the Victoria Stilwell Dog Training Academy.
 Learn about Mark’s qualifications, training philosophies and methods by clicking below.

 COVID-19 UPDATE: Puppy School classes are currently limited to 4 puppies maximum, with 2 people max per puppy attending per class.

 Private consultations are still being conducted.
 Private consultations are conducted at your home, while maintaining strict hygiene and distance guidelines.

 1 Spot Left